 - “The true test is whether the [level of LADs] imposes a detriment on the contract-breaker out of all proportion to any legitimate interest of the innocent party…” [Makdessi v Cavendish, Supreme Court]

-The present position is really that where you negotiate a contract then you are the best judge of the right level of LADs and the courts will rarely interfere.
+The present position is really that where you negotiate a contract then you are the best judge of the right level of delay damages and the courts will be very slow to interfere.

 For a summary of the law on penalties, the cases discussed above and the current law, see Cavendish Square Holding BV v Talal El Makdessi (Rev 3) UKSC 67